barbara-benitez/barbara-benitez.github.io/index.md

 -False Negative (FN): The number of incorrectly predicted negative instances.\
 -True Positive (TP): The number of correctly predicted positive instances.

-The confusion matrix is a valuable tool for evaluating the performance of classification models.
-It provides a clear representation of the relationship between predicted and actual values, enabling the calculation of various metrics such as accuracy, precision, recall, and F1 score.

 **Model Accuracy**